Welcome to

 We are John and Beth Featherby.

-Modernity’s flat, hyper-secular materialism stripped society of a cosmic, sacred story to live within and disconnection from our selves, community, a sense of place and the natural world followed.
+That sentiment has deprived society of a cosmic story to live within, fracturing our relationship with our selves, one another, a sense of place and the natural world.

-Our hope for Our Cornish Farm is to re-inhabit that sacred story with how we live as a family, steward the land and participate in community.
+Our Ambition is to inhabit sacred stories, anchored by our faith, via how we live, work, steward the land and participate in community.

 that stir us